kaibader/CaSSiS/doc/readme.txt

 within the group/node (for leafs/organisms: 1) and the number of acutally hit organisms by the signatures for this node.
 The appropriate signatures follow subsequently.

+Two additional output formats exist: a more detailed CSV table output can be selected; and for each defined group and each sequence (i.e. leaf), a separate result signature file can be generated.

 ----------------------------------------------------------------------------